lynnpye/sl_triggers/extern/libraries/ostim/sl_triggers_function_library_ostim.md

 **Description**

-Returns the keycode pressed after waiting for user to press any of the specified keys or for the end of the OStim scene (See https://ck.uesp.net/wiki/Input_Script for the DXScanCodes)
+Returns: int: the keycode pressed after waiting for user to press any of the specified keys or for the end of the OStim scene (See https://ck.uesp.net/wiki/Input_Script for the DXScanCodes) Usage 1: ostim_waitforkbd <dxscancode> [<dxscancode> ...]
+Usage 2: ostim_waitforkbd $keylist ; where $keylist is a int[]

 **Parameters**

-    actor: target Actor
-    dxscancode: DXScanCode of key [<DXScanCode of key> ...]
+    int: dxscancode: <DXScanCode of key>
-    arguments: ALTERNATIVE: <int list>
+    int[]: keylist: a list of dxscancode

 **Example**

     ostim_waitforkbd 74 78 181 55
+    listadd $keystowaitfor 74 78 181 55
+    ostim_waitforkbd $keystowaitfor
     if $$ = 74 MINUS
     ...
     if $$ < 0 END

+; These do the same thing
 Wait for Num-, Num+, Num/, or Num*, or animation expired, and then do something based on the result.